Patater/manual-git/manuscript/game_mechanics.md

 one we'll render next) and the passing of time, the game state will change (if anything interesting is happening).
 The final component of the game loop is the rendering component.
-In our case, we have to update the OAM to let it know of the changes that occured in the game state and that it needs to reflect those changes.
+In our case, we have to update the OAM to let it know of the changes that occurred in the game state and that it needs to reflect those changes.

 Now that we know what a game loop is, it's time for us to start creating one to